dirkvl/FairPhone/ConvertingTOHtoFP/README.md

 ## Que?

-The Jolla phone -LINK- introduced the OtherHalf concept.
+The Jolla phone introduced [the OtherHalf concept](http://jolla.com/the-other-half/).
 Casings with extending functionality can be added on the back of the phone and have the possibilty to connect directly to the phone over I2C.
 Additionally there is a power in and out.

 Fairphone has a similar concept (how very original!) but instead uses USB.
 This opens up some doors, but makes some other doors a little harder to open.

 ## I2C on Jolla TOH

--LINK to JollaTOH page-

-I2C -LINK- is a protocol developed in Holland (Whoop Whoop!) by Philips and is intended for embedded electronics (chips on the same PCB) to speak with each other.
+[I2C](https://en.wikipedia.org/wiki/I%C2%B2C) is a protocol developed in Holland (Whoop Whoop!) by Philips and is intended for embedded electronics (chips on the same PCB) to speak with each other.

 ## USB on Fairphone